okeeffed/developer-notes/manual/System-Design/Glossary.md

 Caches take advantage of the locality of reference principle: recently requested data is likely to be requested again.

 They are used in almost every layer of computing: hardware, operating systems, web browsers, web applications, and more.

-A cache is like short-term memory: it has a limited amount of space, but is typically faster than the original data source and contains the most recently accessed items.